andrewHeZhaodong/PhD-Finance-Machine-learning/README.md

   It will return True if a GPU device of the requested kind is available.

  ### Step 4.
 Some often used packages
-  The listed packages are what we normally used in both research and industry.
-I don't give the description as it's easy to google online.
+  The listed packages are what we normally used in my research.
+Most of them are popular for all python users.
+I don't give the description as it's easy to google them.
 Do not install them in the base envs.
 You have to activate the target virtual environment and run the command within the activated envs.
+It helps once your envs is broken, you can easily remove all envs without re-install the anaconda itself.

     $ conda activate your_envs_name  #activate your envs first!

     $ conda install pandas
     $ conda install scikit-learn
     $ conda install numba